unahouExosite/docs/portals/README.md

 * `403 Forbidden`: one of the following:
     * Returned if the caller user is not authenticated.
     * Returned if the caller user does not have permission to get user data storage.
-* `404 Not Found`: Returned if the user id is invalid.
+* `404 Not Found`: one of the following:
+    * Returned if the user id is invalid.
+    * Returned if the subdirectory is invalid.

 ##### Example